Photos Show Mardi Gras in a Completely New Light

 A local brass band plays music in the streets alongside a massive dragon float.
 People throw beads, cups and coins to parade-goers below.
 Everyone is decked out in head-to-toe costumes full of color and glitter.
 And you’ve never seen so many masks and feathers in your life.
 This is Mardi Gras in New Orleans.

-Mardi Gras celebrations have already kicked off this year, but the big Fat Tuesday event lands on Feb.
-16. For those wondering — no, New Orleans Mardi Gras isn't canceled — as the city is celebrating with the appropriate amount of social distancing.
-In lieu of the famous parades, "house floats" are starting to take shape, with locals literally transforming their houses into floats that spectators can visit.
-And you better believe that masks will be more creative than ever this year.
+The 100-day countdown to Mardi Gras celebrations has already begun, but the big Fat Tuesday event lands on March 1.
+For those wondering — yes, New Orleans Mardi Gras is happening this year — but you better plan on bringing a vaccination card or negative COVID test if you want to participate.
+While some of the famous parades are back, last year's "house floats" will continue to thrive, with locals literally transforming their houses into floats that spectators can visit.
+And the masks will continue to be more creative than ever.

 Mardi Gras (French for "Fat Tuesday") happens every year on the Tuesday before Ash Wednesday, the date that begins the fasting season of Lent in the Western Christian tradition.
 But anyone who's been to Mardi Gras in New Orleans knows it's much more than that.